 The distance between the market minimum and the market potential shows the overall sensitivity of demand to marketing efforts.
 We can think of two extreme types of markets, the expandable and the non-expandable.
 An expandable market, such as the market for air travel, is one whose size is affected by the level of industry marketing expenditures.
 In terms of Figure below, in an expandable market, the distance between 01 and 02 would be fairly large.
-A non-expandable market, such as the market for opera, is one whose size is expandable market constant their marketing resources on building selective Demand - demand for their brand of the product or service.
+A non-expandable market, such as the market for opera, is one whose size is expandable market can sake primary demand or all brands of a given product or service - as given.
+They concentrate their marketing resources on building selective Demand - demand for their brand of the product or service.